Are your photos missing some punch or atmosphere? Color Dodge is a great way to add color and contrast.

 Alt + click on the black triangle and drag it all the way to the right.
 The little triangle should split in half.

-Now, the Curves layer only affects the highlights in your photo.
+Now, Curves only affects the highlights in your image.

 Step 3: Layer Mask

-Select the Layer Mask thumbnail of the Curves layer.
+Select the mask thumbnail of the Curves layer.

-Select the Paint Brush tool and paint with black over the photo.
-You’ll see the layer mask thumbnail change.
+Select the Paint Brush tool and paint with black over the image.
+You’ll see the mask change.

-White areas are affected by the layer and black areas aren’t.
+White areas are affected by the curve effect, and black areas aren’t.

-Now we’re getting to adding some punch to the light.
-First, let’s add a new layer.
-Click on the “Create new layer” icon.
+Now we’ll add some punch to the light.
+First, click on the “Create new layer” icon.

-Set the blending mode on Color Dodge and Fill to around 60%.
+Set the blend mode on Color Dodge and Fill to around 60%.

-Select the Paint Brush tool and Alt + Click on a color in the highlights of your photo.
+Select the Paint Brush tool and Alt + Click on a color in the highlights of your image.

 This will make that color your Brush color.
 Set the Flow of the brush to 10%.

-Start painting around the light source to create some haze and light leaks.
-Just experiment with different colors and brush sizes.
-It really depends on the result you’re after.
+Start painting around the light source to color blend and create some haze and light leaks.
+Experiment with different colors and brush sizes.

-Use Step 2 again to blend the colors better with the shadows and highlights.
-Just Alt + Double-click the new layer thumbnail now and don’t drag the sliders as far.
+Use Step 2 again for better color blending in the shadows and highlights.
+Just Alt + Double-click the new layer thumbnail.
+Just don’t drag the sliders as far.

 Step 6: Add a Layer Mask

-With a Layer Mask, we can make the effect look even better.
+With a mask, we can make the effect look even better.
 Make sure the new layer is selected.
 Click on the “Add layer mask” icon.
+A thumbnail will appear.

-Make sure the layer mask thumbnail is selected and start painting with black in your photo.
+Make sure the mask thumbnail is selected and start painting with black in your photo.

-Remove the areas where you painted too much or where it doesn’t look good.
-Again, most of this is personal taste.
+Remove the areas where you painted too much or where it doesn’t look right.
+Most of this is personal taste.

 Step 7: Darken and Color the Shadows